grscheller/neovim-notes/notes/05-ExMode.md

 ## Why use ex mode?

-* Your console, terminal, ssh, or TMUX session is all messed up,
+* Your console, terminal, ssh, or tmux session is all messed up,
   * and you are trying to fix this,
   * or you want to do a quick edit on some server & be done with it.
 * You want to script multiple bulk edits on multiple files and either